 - Can't be integrated with all CRM platforms

-- Poor communication to users about upcoming changes
+- Poor communication with users about upcoming changes

 Storyblok helps your company build digital stories with apps, websites, e-commerce and more.